longturn/freeciv21/docs/Playing/how-to-play.rst

 :strong:`Monarchy` or :strong:`The Republic` are good early targets.
 As soon as you have researched a new government type, start a revolution ( :menuselection:`Civilization --> Government --> Revolution`) and change over to it.
-Cities operate much better as Republics than they do under Despotism, but note that it is much harder to keep military units outside of city limits under a Republic.
+Cities operate much better under Republic than they do under Despotism, but note that it is much harder to keep military units outside of city limits under a Republic.
 Also, do not forget to recheck your tax rates after you have changed governments, as the maximums vary for each type.